fafalone/ucAniGifEx/README.md

 ![ss](https://github.com/user-attachments/assets/ad8fcf31-6807-4193-9550-4b00f8b19a91)

 **ucAniGifExTest.twinproj** - Project with test form shown in the picture above.
+Requires twinBASIC Beta 734 or newer since the gif file list box gives paths with a backslash in prior versions.

 **AniGifEx.twinproj** - ActiveX control project to build .ocx versions for VB6/VBA/etc